-The results of the comparison testing and the real scene experiments show that the accuracy and detection speed of Darknet53 binocular network are greatly improved compared with the original Faster RCNN (VGG16).
-For different situations on the road, the binocular network can still detect objects correctly, it proves that the network has good robustness, and the performance has achieved the expected effect.
+The results of both trials, i.e., comparison testing and real scene experiments, demonstrate that the classification accuracy and detection speed of the Darknet53 binocular network is significantly improved compared with the original Faster RCNN (VGG16).
+Under various scenarios on the road, the binocular network can detect objects correctly, proving the network’s robustness and demonstrating an appealing classification performance.

-The binocular network uses the binocular camera positioning algorithm to achieve regions of interest.
-Compared with Faster RCNN, the number of regions of interest achieved by the binocular network is significantly reduced.
-It makes the detection of the binocular network faster.
-By equalizing the depth image and eliminating the angle, the algorithm can separate the objects from the surface of the road accurately, so the regions of interest are achieved more accurately, and the regional features are extracted more targeted.
-It improves the quality of the data sent to the fully connected layers, reduces the calculations of the network, ensures the detection accuracy, and improves the detection efficiency of the network.
-The selection of Darknet53 with better performance as the backbone of the binocular network also improves the detection accuracy of the network to a certain extent.
+The developed binocular network relies on the binocular camera positioning algorithm to determine the ROIs.
+Compared with Faster RCNN, the number of ROIs achieved by the binocular network is significantly reduced, affording the binocular network to detect faster.
+By equalizing the depth image and eliminating the angle, the algorithm can accurately separate the objects from the road surface, enhancing the accuracy of ROIs and extracting targeted regional features.
+Moreover, the suggested method improves the quality of the data sent to the fully connected layers, reduces the network’s calculations, ensures detection accuracy, and improves the network’s detection efficiency.
+Additionally, selecting Darknet53 as our scheme’s backbone improves our network’s detection accuracy to a certain extent.

-In the detection process, the result of stereo matching has a great influence on the final detection result of the binocular network.
-This is because the premise for the binocular network to make a correct prediction is to extract the regions of interest correctly, and the result of stereo matching is the basis for the network to achieve the regions of interest.
-The detection range of the binocular camera, calibration accuracy, and strong illumination change in the real scene are the factors affecting stereo matching.
-However, in our project, the detected objects are on the road, so the detection distance changes little, and because the camera is facing the ground when detecting, the illumination changes little too.
-So it can obtain stereo matching results accurate enough to get the detection results correctly.
+In the detection process, stereo matching significantly influences the final detection result of the binocular network.
+This is because the premise for the binocular network to make a correct prediction is to extract the ROIs correctly, and the stereo matching result is the basis for the network to determine the ROIs.
+It should be noted that the detection range of the binocular camera, calibration accuracy, and substantial illumination change in the real scenes are factors affecting stereo matching.
+However, in our project, the detected objects are on the road, so the detection distance changes a little, and because the camera is facing the ground during detection, the illumination changes are negligible.
+Thus, the stereo matching results are accurate enough to provide correct detection results.

-The designed binocular network will be used as the core algorithm of the vision system of the intelligent road cleaning robot to detect the wastes while cleaning.
-The robot will automatically fine-tune the cleaning route according to the positioning information of the wastes and store the waste separately according to the category information.
-The designed binocular network can also be used in detection occasions where the illumination intensity and distance change little.
+The designed binocular network will be used as the core algorithm of the vision system of an intelligent road cleaning robot that detects the wastes while cleaning.
+The robot will automatically fine-tune the cleaning route according to the positioning information of the wastes and store the waste separately according to their category.
+The designed binocular network can also be used for detection when the illumination intensity and distance change slightly.

 6 conclusion

-A multi-object detection algorithm based on binocular camera positioning is designed in this paper.
-By processing the binocular vision image, the regions of interest are achieved, and by mapping them to the feature map we achieved the regional features.
-Then the features are send to the pooling layer and the fully connected layers to predict results.
-The comparison test and the real scene experiment show that the performance of the designed binocular network has achieved the expected effect.
-The follow-up works are: improve the robustness of the stereo matching of the binocular vision image, or use other methods to obtain more stable depth images; further improve the detection performance of the network and expand the application scope of the network.
+This paper designs a multi-object detection algorithm based on binocular camera positioning.
+The ROIs are determined by processing the binocular vision image, and by mapping them to the feature map we extract the regional features.
+The latter is sent to the pooling and fully connected layers for object classification.
+The comparison test and the real scene experiment demonstrate that the performance of the designed binocular network has achieved the expected effect.
+Future works will investigate improving the robustness of the stereo matching of the binocular vision image, employ other methods to obtain more stable depth images, and improve the network’s detection performance further and expand its application scope.